Into The Park

 Over the top, I start to descend.
 Round a bend in the road, and then… an impenetrable grey blanket to the right which I guess would normally be an amazing view of the Lake Tahoe region – maybe something like this – but I see f*** all.
 It’s a tricky road descent in the wet, with lots of twists and bends.
-I’ve got to make sure I keep my distance and hope people following me do the same as the descent has caused what cars there are on the road to bunch up together.
+I’ve got to make sure I keep my distance and hope people following me do the same.
+The descent has caused what cars there are on the road to bunch up together.
 Eventually the road starts to level out and soon the city of South Lake Tahoe comes into view.
 I’m still at 6500 feet mind and it’s now bloody cold, only 40 degrees F, and still raining.

 Stateline in Nevada

 I drive through South Lake Tahoe and cross the state line into Nevada into the appropriately named city of Stateline.
 Truth be told, there’s no discernible transition from South Lake Tahoe to Stateline, they merge into one urban sprawl.
 My hotel, Harrah’s Lake Tahoe, is in Stateline.
 I drop my bags at the valet office and go and park up in the cold and rain, return to check-in and get to my room.
 I made it.
 What a journey.

 I arrived into my room at 6.30 pm which, everything considered, is not too bad.
 It’s only a couple of hours later then I had scheduled.
 I do however feel crap, quite tired.
-After a while I wander down to the casino floor to check everything out and I have a beer to try and chill out.
+After a while I wander down to the casino floor to check everything out.
+I have a beer to try and chill out.
 I’m not impressed with food options at the outlets in here though.
-I do decide however that I’m not driving anywhere, or even walking outside, I’ve had enough for today.
-The hotel guide does however say there’s a walkway under the road to the hotel opposite, Harveys, and they had a Hard Rock Café (it’s since been turned into something else).
+I decide however that I’m not driving anywhere, or even walking outside, I’ve just had enough for today.
+The hotel guide does however say there’s a walkway under the road to the hotel opposite, Harveys, and they have a Hard Rock Café (it’s since been turned into something else).
 So I decide to go there for dinner.